aaradj/aaradj/README.md

 # Arad Jahangiri
-I'm Arad and I'm A 17 y.o React developer .
+I'm Arad, A 17 y.o front-end programmer .
 I really enjoy learning languages and frameworks like javascript,React and... .

 ## Skills and Experience